-1. Drink water.
+1. Drink water

 2. Cut down on animal products – meat, dairy, eggs

-These foods are typically high in saturated fats which leads to high blood cholesterol and eventually clogged arteries.
-Meat, dairy and eggs are calorie dense low fibre foods.
-A small cube of cheese has the same calories as a serving of broccoli, but the broccoli has one third more protein.
-There are healthier ways to get protein than packaged with calorie dense foods high in saturated fat.
+In addition, meat, dairy and eggs are calorie dense low fibre foods.
+A small cube of cheese has the same calories as a head of broccoli, but calorie for calorie broccoli has more protein.

 3. Avoid processed foods